Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: Introduction

-In a recent paper \cite{nudge} it was shown that the {\it prefactor} $c_Z$ is however not minimal among all scheduling disciplines (meaning FCFS is not strongly tail optimal) and a lower prefactor can be achieved by the so-called {\it Nudge} scheduling algorithm.
-The Nudge algorithm in \cite{nudge} was such that the scheduler needed to known whether the size of an incoming job exceeds certain thresholds.
-It was subsequently shown in \cite{vanhoudt_nudge} that similar results can be obtained in a much more relaxed setting where jobs are partitioned into two types and the scheduler only needs to know the type of incoming jobs.
+In a recent paper \citep{nudge} it was shown that a lower prefactor can be achieved by the so-called {\it Nudge} scheduling algorithm (meaning FCFS is not strongly tail optimal).
+The Nudge algorithm in \citep{nudge} operates such that the scheduler needs to know whether the size of an incoming job exceeds certain thresholds.
+It was subsequently shown in \citep{vanhoudt_nudge} that similar results can be obtained in a much more relaxed setting where jobs are partitioned into two types and the scheduler only needs to know the type of incoming jobs.
 This was done by introducing the Nudge-$K$ scheduling algorithm.
-Nudge-$K$ operates as follows: when a type-1 job arrives at time $t$ and the previous $k \leq K$ arrivals were type-2, then the incoming type-1 job is served before any of these $k$ type-2 jobs that are still waiting in the queue at time $t$.
-Note that under Nudge-$K$ a type-1 job can pass up to $K$ type-2 jobs, but a type-2 job can be passed at most once.
+Nudge-$K$ operates as follows: {\it when a type-1 job arrives at time $t$ and the previous $k \leq K$ arrivals were type-2, then the incoming type-1 job is served before any of these $k$ type-2 jobs that are still waiting in the queue at time $t$.} Note that under Nudge-$K$ a type-1 job can pass up to $K$ type-2 jobs, but a type-2 job can be passed at most once.

+For this reason and to avoid confusion with other Nudge algorithms introduced in this paper, we will refer to the Nudge-$K$ algorithm as Nudge$^1(K)$.
+Assuming that the system is composed of just two job types may seem restricted at first.
+However, the main motivation for this setting is that it implies that the scheduler only requires coarse information about the incoming jobs, which may be easier to obtain than exact job sizes.

-Let $R_{Nudge-K}$ be the response time in an M/G/1 queue using the Nudge-$K$ scheduling algorithm and denote the Laplace transform of the job size distribution, the type-1 job size distribution and the type-2 job size distribution as $\tilde S(s)$, $\tilde S_1(s)$ and $\tilde S_2(s)$, respectively.
-It was shown in \cite{vanhoudt_nudge} that
+Let $R_{Nudge^1(K)}$ be the response time in an M/G/1 queue using the Nudge$^1(K)$ scheduling algorithm and denote the Laplace transform of the job size distribution, the type-1 job size distribution and the type-2 job size distribution as $\tilde S(s)$, $\tilde S_1(s)$ and $\tilde S_2(s)$, respectively.
+It was shown in \citep{vanhoudt_nudge} that

-for some prefactor $c_K$ and this prefactor is minimized over $K \geq 0$ by setting $K=\max(0,K_{opt})$ with
+for some prefactor $\bar c_K$ and this prefactor is minimized over $K \geq 0$ by setting $K=\max(0,M_{opt})$ with

-When $K_{opt} \leq 0$, then $c_Z < c_K$ for any $K >0$, while otherwise $c_Z > c_K$ for $K=K_{opt}$.
+When $M_{opt} \leq 0$, then $c_{FCFS} < \bar c_K$ for any $K >0$, while otherwise $c_{FCFS} > \bar c_K$ for $K=M_{opt}$.

+Similar to Nudge$^1(K)$, the optimal Nudge*$(M)$ algorithm introduced in this paper requires the knowledge of the quantities $\tilde S_1(-\theta_Z)$, $\tilde S_2(-\theta_Z)$ and $\tilde S(-\theta_Z)$.
+In case these quantities are hard to estimate, we introduce a heavy traffic approximation that only requires knowledge of the arrival rate $\lambda$, the mean type-1 and type-2 job sizes and the second moment of the overall job size distribution.